 func body(_: NavigationBar.Context) throws -> some View

 - the body of your view.
-Don’t encode the visibility in this view.
-UseisVisible
+Don’t encode visibility logic in this view unless layout space should be reserved when hidden.
+This property is required. -

 func isVisible(_: NavigationBar.Context) throws -> Bool

-view unless layout space should be reserved in the hidden state.
+- whether the item should be visible.
+Prefer using this parameter for visibility logic unless layout space should be reserved when hidden.
 By default, true is always used.

-List of Available NavigationBar.Buttons
+List of Available NavigationBar.Buttons#

 Button | ID | Description |